brettski/brettski/stacks.md

 - Bash
 - Git
 - CloudFlare CDN, Workers, WAF
+- Auth0
 - Retool
+- macOS

 ## Currently hacking on the side

-Things I'm spending more time on than just "checking out" which is all kinds of stuff all the time.
+Things I'm spending more time on than just "checking out," which is all kinds of stuff all the time.

 - Python
 - Rust